tash192dev/basic-report-typst-template-UoA/lib.typ

   set document(title: doc-title, author: author) set text(lang: language)

-  counter(page).update(0)                       // so TOC after titlepage begins with page 1
+  counter(page).update(0)                       // so TOC after titlepage begins with page no 1 (roman)

   let body-font = "Vollkorn"
   let body-size = 11pt
   let heading-font = "Ubuntu"
-  let in-outline = state("in-outline", true)    // are we inside or outside of the outline (for roman/arabic page numbers)?
+  let info-size = 10pt                          // heading font is used in this size for kind of "information blocks" let label-size = 9pt                          // heading font is used in this size for different sorts of labels let in-outline = state("in-outline", true)    // are we inside or outside of the outline (for roman/arabic page numbers)?

   // ----- Title Page ------------------------